 iSpring Learn has robust user management functionality that makes admin’s work much easier.
 It allows you to divide employees into branches and departments and unite them into custom groups.
 Also, by defining rules in the admin panel, you can automate assigning each learner to a group and enrolling users in courses.

-If your business finds itself needing to build more complex courses, iSpring Learn has full integration with the iSpring Suite authoring toolkit.
+If your firm finds itself needing to build more complex courses, iSpring Learn has full integration with the iSpring Suite authoring toolkit.
 This allows for creating interactive courses, dialog simulations, quizzes, and video tutorials.

 With iSpring Suite, you can also convert existing content in the form of PowerPoint slides to an HTML5 online course, or other e-learning formats like SCORM, and add assessments and other interactive elements.
 It’s also easy to transform your Word and PDF documents automatically into full-fledged e-learning courses.

 iSpring Learn LMS is integrated with Zoom and MS Teams.
 So you have the option to add video conferencing to create blended learning solutions.
-For example, you could conduct weekly product training sessions online with staff from several different branches. iSpring Learn LMS is also integrated with Microsoft Outlook, Salesforce, BambooHR, PeopleWeek.
+For example, you could conduct weekly product training sessions online with staff from several different branches. iSpring Learn system is also integrated with Microsoft Outlook, Salesforce, BambooHR, PeopleWeek.

 To manage and monitor your training efforts, there is a calendar option.
 You can schedule both web meetings and live pieces of training and report on attendance.

 iSpring Learn comes in two subscription options – Start and Business.
 With the Start subscription, you get all the basic LMS functionality needed for effective employee training.
 The Business subscription provides all the Start features, plus a unique set of capabilities.
-So, as you can see, this is a scalable solution that can grow with your business.
+So, as you can see, this is a scalable solution that can grow with your organization.

 The price depends on the subscription you choose and the number of learners who enter the platform during a specific month.
 For example, the plan for 100 learners/month (Start subscription) costs $2.87 per learner.